trinsic-id/v2-sdk/docs/learn/concepts/credential-templates.md

 Because attributes from different credentials can be combined together into a “compound proof”, you do not need to worry about fitting all possible attributes into a single template.

-We do not yet allow you to edit a template after it’s been created, nor do we pre-populate or recommend templates for you to use.
-If you’re interested in either of these features, please contact us.

-## Anatomy of a template
+## Anatomy of a credential template

 When you create a template, you do the following: